uom-resquant/modelling_book/docs/04-carpentry.md

 * Labelling all variables and categorical values so you don’t have to keep looking them up.
 * Change the labels associated with the levels of a categorical variable.

-## A template for your assignment
+## Getting some data from Eurobarometer

-For this practical we are going to proceed as if we had an assignment similar to your final assignment for this module.
-Only that we will use different data, specifically data from a *Eurobarometer*.
+We're going to go ahead and download some data for the session today, specifically data from a *Eurobarometer*.
 Eurobarometers are opinion polls conducted regularly on behalf of the European Commission since 1973.
 Some of them ask the same questions over time to evaluate changes in European's views in a variety of subjects (standard Eurobarometers).
 Others are focused on special topics and are conducted less regularly (special Eurobarometers).
 They are a useful source of datasets that you could use, for exampple, for your undergraduate dissertation.

 The data from these surveys is accessible through the data catalogue of GESIS, a data warehouse at the *Leibniz Institute for the Social Sciences* in Germany.
-For downloading data from GESIS you have to register with them (following the registration link) [here](https://dbk.gesis.org/dbksearch/register.asp).
+For downloading data from GESIS you have to register with them (following the registration link) [here](https://login.gesis.org/realms/gesis/login-actions/registration).
 Once you activate your registration you should be able to access the data at GESIS.

 ![](imgs/register.PNG)